May 16, Reading 2 – Proverbs 24

 Are our souls overgrown with thorns, are our walls broken down?

 “Then I saw and considered it; I looked and received instruction.
-A little sleep, a little slumber, a little folding of the hands to rest, and poverty will come upon you like a robber, and want like an armed man.”
+A little sleep, a little slumber, and little folding of the hands to rest, and poverty will come upon you like a robber, and want like an armed man.”

-But too, there is a spiritual warning here.
+But there is a spiritual warning here.

-In Ecclesiastes chapter 3 we read,
+In Ecclesiastes 3 we read,

 “Whatever your hand finds to do, do it with your might,”

-And in Colossians chapter 3 we read,
+And in Colossians 3 we read,

 “Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.”

-How do we combat spiritual sloth?
+How do we combat spiritual sloth and laziness?

 Fear the Lord!
-Work for Him!

 * Heavenly Father,